beckerfelipee/CustomCompany-LethalCompany-ModPack/README.md

    *  Default Location: ```C:\Program Files (x86)\Steam\steamapps\common\Lethal Company```

 3. Replace the existing BepInEx folder with the new one (in the zip file).
+    * Attention: Always delete the existing folder before replacing it with the new one to avoid remnants of old versions
+      * (which may cause errors).

 ## Included Mods